valerino/es-vscraper/readme.md

                         given one (i.e. --append_auto 2 --path=./game1.d64
-                        generates "game (disk 1)" pointing to ./game1.d64 and "game (disk 2)" pointing to ./game2.d64) --unattended          Automatically choose the first found entry in case of multiple entries found (default False, asks on multiple choices)
+                        generates "game (disk 1)" pointing to ./game1.d64 and "game (disk 2)" pointing to ./game2.d64) --unattended_timeout [UNATTENDED_TIMEOUT]
-  --delete [DELETE]     delete all the entries whose path matches this regex
-                        from the gamelist.xml (needs --gamelist_path, anything else is ignored)) --debug               Print scraping result on the console
+                        Automatically choose the first found entry after the specified seconds, in case of multiple entries found (default is ask on multiple choices) --delete [DELETE]     delete all the entries whose path matches this regex from the gamelist.xml (needs --gamelist_path, anything else is ignored)) --debug               Print scraping result on the console